rreinold/real-time-asset-tracking-template/Readme.md

 Triggered by /location topic

-If a Tag with the corresponding ID is not found in the Tags collection, a new Tag is created
+If a Tag with the corresponding ID is not found in the COLLECTION_NAME, a new row is created

 **Kind**: global function
 <a name="Message"></a>